illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 ### `stop <pid>`

-This command will allow your shell to stop a currently executing process by sending it the `SIGTSTP` signal.
+This command will allow your shell to stop a currently executing process by sending it the `SIGTSTOP` signal.
 It may be resumed by using the command `cont`.

 Use the appropriate prints from `format.h` for:
 - Process was successfully sent `SIGSTOP`